MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-_dhcp_subnet_element_data_v6.md

+### -field ElementType

+Defines the set of possible prefix element types.
+This value is used to determine which of the values are chosen from the subsequent union element.

 ### -field Element

 A union of different IPv6 prefix element types.
 The value of this union is dependent on the <b>ElementType</b> member.